Praqma/helmsman/docs/how_to/settings/existing_kube_context.md

   kubeContext: "minikube"
 ```

 In the examples above, Helmsman tries to set the kube context to `minikube`.
 If that fails, it will attempt to create that kube context.
-Creating kube context requires more infromation provided.
+Creating kube context requires more information provided.
 See [this guide](creating_kube_context_with_certs.md) for more details on creating a context with certs or [here](creating_kube_context_with_token.md) for details on creating context with bearer token.